maxpanec/Deepcourse/docs/expert_users/expert_user_guide.md

 install Postman from https://www.postman.com
 find API endpoints in github directory https://github.com/maxpanec/Deepcourse/tree/main/dev/backend/src/routes
 each file in directory contains API endpoints
-each file contains the base url for the API endpoints
+each file contains the base url for the API endpoints at the top of the file
 each API endpoint has documentation for expected body or query parameters
 see example postman request below
 ![Cannot Display Example Image](./postman_example.png)